nekonaute/roborobo3/roborobo3/_README.txt

 									(!) use png to avoid pixel exact color loss note that the sensor beam lenght parameter is set in the config file. gBackgroundImageFilename  		: this image is purely decorative.
-Change parralax factor for faster scrolling (if screen size is smaller that environment/foreground size). gGroundSensorImageFilename      : this image specifies the footprint value that will be sensed by the ground sensor.
+Change parralax factor for faster scrolling (if screen size is smaller that environment/foreground size). gfootprintImageFilename      : this image specifies the footprint value that will be sensed by the ground sensor.

 Some image files are available by default in the data subdirectory.
 Here's a quick summary (but you may add anything you like):
 - maxirobot*: a 32x32 robot image, with 8 sensors (similar to an e-puck or khepera robot)